DanielGavin/ols/README.md

 `enable_fake_methods`: Turn on fake methods completion.
 This is currently highly experimental.

+`enable_inlay_hints`: Turn on inlay hints for editors that support it.

 `odin_command`: Allows you to specify your Odin location, instead of just relying on the environment path.

 `checker_args`: Pass custom arguments to `odin check`.